Story or Stereotype? Avoiding Poverty Porn in NGO Fundraising

 It begins with a slow-motion shot.
 A child walks barefoot on a dirt road, eyes wide, ribs visible.
 A woman in the background struggles to balance jugs of water on her head, one slipping as the soundtrack swells.
 The next frame cuts to a crying celebrity.
 She crouches beside the boy, asking simple questions, only to burst into sobs as he replies, “I was born.”
 It’s satire but uncomfortably familiar.
 And that’s the problem.

-The final message lingers on screen: Stereotypes harm dignity.
-Challenge the perceptions.
-A biting reminder that sometimes even with the best intentions in mind, dehumanising stories can do more harm than good.
+The final message lingers on screen: stereotypes harm dignity; challenge the perceptions, which is a biting reminder that, even with the best intentions, dehumanising stories can do more harm than good.

 So, why do so many campaigns still rely on these tropes?